by David Kashiwagi and Grace Keller

 When was the last time someone asked you how to do something and you had a workflow diagram and a narrative ready to go?
 Work life is so much easier when a process, template, or procedure has documented, consistent instructions.

-Project Management Offices (PMOs) are the shoemakers who keep Project Managers from going barefoot.
+Project Management Officers (PMOs) are the shoemakers who keep Project Managers from going barefoot.
 A mix of people, tools, and processes, a PMO defines and maintains project management standards across a company and acts as a central depository for project documentation and resource management.

 In an organization as large as a State government department, standardization and quality are critical.
 But often, different teams have varying project management practices, little insight into what other projects are happening throughout the department, and difficulty getting access to cross-functional resources.